 Traditionally, therapists give children with CP wrist-hand orthoses (splints) to wear at night.
 We think that these orthoses provide a stretch that reduces stiffness, but we are not sure.

 The Minimising Impairment Trial (MiT) looked at the use of orthoses in youth aged 5 to 15 years.
-Analysis of this study is complete, we have published in an academic journal and we have worked with our project advisory committee of parents of children with CP to communicate our study findings to wider audiences.
+Analysis of this study is complete, we have published our findings in an academic journal and worked with our project advisory committee of parents of children with CP to communicate our study findings to wider audiences.
+Resources are linked below.

 Tell us a bit about yourself so we can keep you up to date with the most relevant news and opportunities.